-- Clear and effective communication of meaning; - An identifiable focus (argumentative essays will state their thesis clearly and will show an awareness, implied or stated, of some opposing point of view); - An appropriate voice that demonstrates an awareness of audience and purpose; - Careful attention to review and revision; - Effective and correct use of supporting materials, including independent research (e.g., quoting, paraphrasing, summarizing, and citing sources); - Effective analysis, interpretation, evaluation, and synthesis of ideas encountered in multiple readings;
+- Clear and effective communication of meaning. - An identifiable focus (argumentative essays will state their thesis clearly and will show an awareness, implied or stated, of some opposing point of view). - An appropriate voice that demonstrates an awareness of audience and purpose. - Careful attention to review and revision. - Effective and correct use of supporting materials, including independent research (e.g., quoting, paraphrasing, summarizing, and citing sources); - Effective analysis, interpretation, evaluation, and synthesis of ideas encountered in multiple readings. - Effective organization and development of ideas at paragraph and essay levels. - Appropriate and effective sentence structure and diction.

-- Effective organization and development of ideas at paragraph and essay levels. - Appropriate and effective sentence structure and diction; - Command of conventional mechanics (e.g., punctuation, spelling, reference, agreement).
+• Command of conventional mechanics (e.g., punctuation, spelling, reference, agreement).

-English 1B, GE Area C3, Student Learning Objectives (SLO)
+Student Learning Objectives:

-SLO 1: Students shall write complete essays that demonstrate the ability to refine the competencies established in Written Communication 1A.

-SLO 2: Students shall write complete essays that demonstrate the ability to use (locate, analyze, and evaluate) supporting materials, including independent library research, and identify key concepts and terms that describe the information needed.

-SLO 3: Students shall write complete essays that demonstrate the ability to select efficient and effective approaches for accessing information utilizing an appropriate investigative method or information retrieval system.

-SLO 4: Students shall write complete essays that demonstrate the ability to synthesize ideas encountered in multiple readings.

-SLO 5: Students shall write complete essays that demonstrate the ability to incorporate principles of design and communication to construct effective arguments.

-SLO 6: Students shall write complete essays that demonstrate the ability to identify and discuss issues related to censorship and freedom of speech.
+- SLO 1: Students shall write complete essays that demonstrate the ability to refine the competencies established in Written Communication 1A. - SLO 2: Students shall write complete essays that demonstrate the ability to use (locate, analyze, and evaluate) supporting materials, including independent library research, and identify key concepts and terms that describe the information needed. - SLO 3: Students shall write complete essays that demonstrate the ability to select efficient and effective approaches for accessing information utilizing an appropriate investigative method or information retrieval system. - SLO 4: Students shall write complete essays that demonstrate the ability to synthesize ideas encountered in multiple readings. - SLO 5: Students shall write complete essays that demonstrate the ability to incorporate principles of design and communication to construct effective arguments. - SLO 6: Students shall write complete essays that demonstrate the ability to identify and discuss issues related to censorship and freedom of speech.

+NOTE: All formal writing assignments and their associated readings and exercises address SLOs 1, 4, and 5.
+All readings address SLO 4.
+The Annotated Bibliography Essay and its associated readings and exercises address SLOs 2-4.
+All readings from "Land of Liberty: American Myths of Freedom," in Rereading America, address SLO 6.